 Greater customer focus: Marketing and customer experience leaders are exploring how BI platforms — particularly those with real-time capabilities — can provide a more nuanced understanding of customer demands and behaviors and enable marketers to create more effective and measurable customer experience programs.

-Choosing a Business Intelligence Solution
+Questions to Ask when Choosing a Business Intelligence Solution

 The right BI suite or platform gives business users real-time visibility relevant to their roles; enables them to identify trends, opportunities and challenges; and lets them instantly drill down to the underlying issue to take action.
 Advanced business intelligence software and platforms do this with the power of data analysis, reporting, dashboards and other integrated processes built into the systems.